Evanlyboy/Hansen_Evan_MarvelQuiz/README.md

 ### Rules

-Yype every answer in lower case or else it won't work
+Type every answer in lower case or else it won't work

 Built with <a href="https://www.python.org/doc/" rel="nofollow">Python 3</a>